AineNicD/machine-learning-and-statistics/README.md

 # Credits

-* Ian McLoughlin course matieral, lecture videos and detailed jupyter notebooks helped me to understand scikit-learn machine learning algorithms and scipy.stats Anova implementation which had a great influence on putting together these notebooks for my project.
+* Ian McLoughlin course material, lecture videos and detailed jupyter notebooks helped me to understand scikit-learn machine learning algorithms and scipy.stats Anova implementation which had a great influence on putting together these notebooks for my project.
 * scikit-learn documentation, available at: [Scikit-learn.org](	https://scikit-learn.org/stable/) was essential for the scikit-learn notebook.
 It provides detailed explanations of what the python library has to offer which helped me understand and come up with my own overview of the scikit-learn python library for my notebook.
 * Statistical functions (scipy.stats) documentation, available at: [Docs.scipy.org](	https://docs.scipy.org/doc/scipy/reference/stats.html), has detailed explanations of the statistical functions available within the scipy.stats python library which helped me understand and create my own overview for my notebook.
 * [Tutorials point](https://www.tutorialspoint.com/index.htm) has a detailed overview of both [scikit-learn](https://www.tutorialspoint.com/scikit_learn/index.htm) and [scipy-stats](https://www.tutorialspoint.com/scipy/scipy_stats.htm) , it was a good point of reference on all the libraries have to offer and helped me gain a high-level understanding of them.